 If you are filing an I-192 application as an inadmissible applicant for T or U nonimmigrant status, you might be eligible to receive a waiver of the USCIS filing fee for your I-192 application, by preparing and filing Form I-912 Request for Fee Waiver with your I-192.
 Accompany this with supporting documents that show one or more of the following:

-There is no filing fee for Form I-912.
+There is no filing fee for requesting the fee waiver using Form I-912.

 Attorney fees vary widely for filing I-192 applications, ranging from as little as five hundred dollars to several thousand dollars.
 Some of the factors that will impact attorney fees include:

-Consider talking to an immigration attorney, because the waiver application process and evidence necessary to successfully apply for them can be complicated.
+Consider talking to or hiring an immigration attorney, because the waiver application process and evidence necessary to successfully apply for them can be complicated.